Migrant workers in the Gulf Cooperation Council region: First wave

-The first wave concerns migration to the GCC region prior to the British arrival in the so-called Trucial States, being modern-day Qatar, Bahrain and the UAE, in 1820.
-The oldest known maritime trading route is the one between the Indus Valley civilisation and Dilmun in modern-day Bahrain.
+The first wave of migration to the GCC region occurred prior to the 1820 British arrival in the so-called Trucial States of modern-day Qatar, Bahrain and the UAE.
+The oldest known maritime trading route was between the Indus Valley civilisation and Dilmun in modern-day Bahrain.
 Traders often stayed in the Persian Gulf region for an extended period of time before returning to their port of origin.
 During the first wave, migrants mainly came from Asia and settled on the eastern shores of the Persian Gulf.
 Migration was often the result of trade relations between the Gulf and Asia.
 Migration was mainly undertaken by people from modern-day Iran and India who traveled to the Gulf.
 Most trading goods were exported to the Persian Gulf, while only a limited amount of goods was exported in the other direction.
 Pearls were the exception and the main trading product in places like Qatar, Abu Dhabi and Dubai.
 Scholars such as Muhammad Azhar point out the longstanding relationship between Indians and the Persian Gulf, where many stayed for generations and even became citizens.